Current language: English

 • Gärten der Welt

-Chinese Garden in the Gardens of the World
+Water columns bubble in the Oriental Garden in the Gardens of the World in Berlin-Marzahn.

-Cable car in the Gardens of the World
+The cable car in the Gardens of the World.

-In the Gardens of the World, visitors can enjoy international gardening culture in nine themed gardens.
+In the Gärten der Welt (Gardens of the World), visitors can enjoy international gardening culture in nine themed gardens.

 The Gardens of the World are part of the 51-acre Marzahn Recreational Park (Erholungspark Marzahn).
 Beautiful meadows, flower beds and walking paths extend all over the vast park grounds.